Nationals vs. Phillies Player Props Betting Odds

 Thomas Stats

 - Lane Thomas has 11 doubles, a triple, eight home runs, 17 walks and 27 RBI (62 total hits).
-He's also swiped four bases.
+He has swiped four bases.

 Thomas Recent Games